KennyBanwo23/customer-segmentation/README.md

 conduct customer segmentation analysis to identify key customer groups, predict future purchasing behaviours, and devise personalized customer experiences to improve customer engagement and retention rates.

+This file also contain the Power BI visualization of the 4 clusters derived.